 Step 3 – Cream the butter and sugar.
 In a large bowl, add softened butter and white sugar.
 Beat on medium speed for 2-3 minutes until it’s light and fluffy.
 Make sure to scrap the sides of the bowl.

 Step 4 – Add in wet ingredients.
 Add in the eggs, vanilla, and applesauce.
 Continue mixing on medium speed.
-It’s okay if it is clumpy.
+It’s okay if it is clumpy and curdled.

 Step 6 – Add apples.
 Dice the apples into cubes.
 Then add into the bowl and mix in a few times.